google/go-cloud/internal/docs/design.md

-*   Go CDK could overwrite existing data if a Go CDK-written key escapes to an already-existing value (e.g., if the `foo__0x2e__bar` string already existed, it would be overwritten when by the Go CDK write to `foo.bar`).
+*   Go CDK could overwrite existing data if a Go CDK-written key escapes to an already-existing value (e.g., if the `foo__0x2e__bar` string already existed, it would be overwritten by a Go CDK write to `foo.bar`).
 *   Escaping may push a string over the maximum allowed string length for a provider.
 Escaping does not solve (and in fact may exacerbate) problems with different maximum string lengths across providers.